• facebook

 Read time: 5 minutes

-Organizations that continue to rely on on-premises Exchange Server are still leveraging public folders for seamless data sharing.
-Public folders offer an effective means of centralizing files, archives, and essential information, fostering collaboration both within teams and across the entire company.
+Companies relying on on-premises Exchange Server still use public folders for data sharing.
+Public folders provide an excellent way to consolidate files, archives, and other common information between teams and the company.

 • The Exchange 2010 server must be running in the Exchange 2010 SP3 RU8 or later.